sarahciston/codingcare/posts/guide.md

 Truth is, you don’t need to prepare much, just to start building community.

+**core group, self selecting, figuring out what it is. problem-membership, not prostheletizing. word of mouth. public space, what are you doing, can i join? no cap, joseph beuys** humility, self conscious self deprecating, not warranted.

 ### this literally *makes* the room for each other, creates the room we have together

 ### we support snacks